epiforecasts/EpiNow2/README.md

   - A stationary Gaussian process (faster to estimate but currently gives reduced performance for real time estimates).
   - User specified breakpoints.
-  - A fixed reproduction number is supported.
+  - A fixed reproduction number.
   - As piecewise constant by combining a fixed reproduction number with breakpoints.
   - As a random walk (by combining a fixed reproduction number with